gugarosa/opfython/README.md

 ## Citation

-If you use OPFython to fulfill any of your needs, please cite us:
+If you use OPFython to fulfill any of your needs, please cite any of the following:

 ```BibTex
 @misc{rosa2020opfython,